jkoz/jkoz.github.io/_posts/2021-03-11-red-seal-preparation.md

                 - out of round indicates o-ring is twisted
             - measure liner height again with a liner torque down

+## piston, rings, connecting rod

+- piston material
+    - cast iron
+    - hypereutectic aluminum (higher silicon content)
+- piston types
+    - trunk type piston
+    - two piece
+        - crosshead design: uses semi-floating piston pin (pin is fixed to connecting rod)
+        - articulated design: uses full floating piston pin (free to rotate in both the piston and the connecting rod, thus changing wear surface)
+- tapered piston skirt
+    - the piston skirt is generally tapered from the top to the bottom since the top of piston skirt is subject to higher temperatures
+- cam ground piston skirt
+    - the piston skirt of cam ground piston is an oval shape, measured slightly larger across the thrust faces
+- piston skirt types: full, semi-slipper, slipper
+    - to clear the crankshaft when the piston is approaching BDC
+- ring groove insert
+    - to reinforce & reduce wear in compression ring grooves
+    - steel, nickle-chrome alloy
+- piston cooling
+    - splash
+    - spray: medium & high speed engine
+    - circulation: slow speed engine
+    - shaker
+- piston rings
+    - form a gas tight seal by combination of cylinder pressure, ring tension and an oil film on the cylinder wall
+    - cool the piston
+    - control lubrication

 # Fuel system

 - Combustion knock - longer ignition delay period